Lorenz Kellhuber Trio

 However, the Munich-born and Berlin-based does not like to rest on these laurels.
 He consistently goes his own way, playing what he feels, not what is expected.
 “I do not compose anymore,” he is quoted once, and indeed Lorenz Kellhuber has dedicated himself entirely to the improvised play.
 His concerts are snapshots, unique sound experiences that demand everything from the listener and often put them in a trance.

 In the Summer of 2014, he became the first German musician to receive first place in the renowned Parmigiani Montreux Jazz Piano Solo Competition from Monty Alexander.
 In 2016, Lorenz was nominated for the ECHO Jazz as “Newcomer of the Year”, in 2018 he was among the ten “new key players” of the German music magazine “Jazz thing”.
 Four trio records and one solo record he released between 2012 and 2017.
-The new album with his new trio with Felix Henkelhausen on bass and Moritz Baumgartner on drums is planned for end of 2019.
+The new album “Samadhi” with his new trio with Felix Henkelhausen on bass and Moritz Baumgartner on drums was released in December 2019.

 Felix Henkelhausen, born in 1995 in Oldenburg, had received classical piano and cello lessons before his interest in the double bass was awakened.
 At the age of 16, he began his preliminary studies at the HfK Bremen with Prof. Detlev Beier.
 In 2014 he studied at the Jazz Institute Berlin with Greg Cohen and Marc Muellbauer.
 Despite his young age, Henkelhausen has already toured with well-known artists such as Marc Copland, Jochen Rueckert, Philipp Gropper, Pablo Held, Sebastian Gille and many more.